Frequently Asked Questions

 Q: When are the application periods to the School of Nursing?

 A: We accept students to the BSN program for the Fall & Spring semesters.
-Application periods are as follows:
+Please refer to the Important Dates page for a most updated list of deadlines and application workshops.

 Q: How do I apply to the BSN program?

-Q: I applied for the fall 2014 program but I did not get in.
+Q: I applied for admission to the Nursing program but I did not get in.
 Can I reapply?

-Q: Can I reuse my application that I submitted through NursingCAS for the fall 2014 program?
+Q: Can I reuse my application that I submitted through NursingCAS for the next application period?

-Q: If NursingCAS verifies I can reapply using my previous application do I have to resubmit all of the documents again?
+Q: Do I have to resubmit all of the documents again?

-A: The only documents that will need to be updated are transcripts if you had work in progress when you previously applied.
+A: The documents that will need to be updated are transcripts if you had work in progress when you previously applied.
 You will also need to fill out a new conduct clearance form from universities other than CBU if you were enrolled after submitting the prior application.
+For the additional documents that have not changed, you can just re-upload the documents to your new application.

 Q: How many students do you accept per year for the BSN program?